No 6 Commando

 Killed in action or died of wounds

-Driver Leslie Wilson died in Germany.
+Driver Leslie Wilson was killed in action in Germany.
 At the time of his death his Commando were engaged in fighting at the River Aller crossing.
+Son of Lucy Wilson, of Coal Aston, Derbyshire.

 WILSON, Sam